irena-flextool/flextool/docs/tutorial.md

 ![Add alternative](./add_alternative.png)

-Next step is to add an object for the first `node` that will be called *west*.
+Next step is to add an entity for the first `node` that will be called *west*.

-- Right-click on the `node` object class in the object tree to select 'Add objects'.
+- Right-click on the `node` class in the entity tree to select 'Add entities'.
 - Use the dialog to add the *west* `node` and click ok.
 See the figures below.
-- Later other objects will need to be added in the same manner - as well as relationships between objects.
+- Later other entities will need to be added in the same manner.

 ![Add object1](./add_object_dialog.png)
 ![Add object2](./add_object_dialog2.png)